speker/go-tarcoin/cmd/clef/tutorial.md

 Of course, as awesome as Clef is, it's not feasible to interact with it via JSON RPC by hand.
 Long term, we're hoping to convince the general Ethereum community to support Clef as a general signer (it's only 3-5 methods), thus allowing your favorite DApp, Metamask, MyCrypto, etc to request signatures directly.

-Until then however, we're trying to pave the way via Gtrcn.
+Until then however, we're trying to pave the way via geth.
 Geth v1.9.0 has built in support via `--signer <API endpoint>` for using a local or remote Clef instance as an account backend!

 We can try this by running Clef with our previous rules on Rinkeby (for now it's a good idea to allow auto-listing accounts, since Geth likes to retrieve them once in a while).